NielsTalens/dear-non-it-people/_posts/2020-10-25-about-pipelines-and-continuous-everything-and-more.md

 * ...

 # Gold plating
-Creating and using a good pipeline is not only extremely useful and costs / time saving, but is also for many people also very nice to make.
+Creating and using a good pipeline is not only extremely useful and costs / time saving, but is for many people also very nice to do.
+Sometimes it is like Lego.
 This is automation in the purest sense of the word.
 There is also a lot of great tooling and integrations with other systems.
-There is a small danger in this if we are not careful: continuous delivery is a way of working that is often very useful but never a goal in itself.
+There is a small risk here if we are not careful: continuous delivery is a way of working that is often very useful but never a goal in itself.
 ![Gold faucet Gerber pixabay.com]({{ site.baseurl }}/assets/images/pipelines/faucet-Gerber-Pixabay.jpg)

 Compare it with a kitchen faucet.
 The tap is there to get water.
-New and nicer taps will always be made, but the thing that matters, water, just has to come out well.
+Newer and nicer taps will always be made, but the thing that matters, water, just has to come out.
 And always!
 And as soon as possible.

-For someone who is not directly in the development team, there are a number of signals that you can watch out for:
+For someone who is not directly in the development team, there are some actions or behaviour that you can watch out for:
 * A pipeline that fails very often.
 This can of course have hundreds of reasons, but somewhere there must be a concrete cause.
 If there are a number of causes (or there is no clear answer to the question of what the cause is) then I recommend doing a value stream mapping with the team.
 This is a very nice and fast way to see where the most profit can be made. [https://en.wikipedia.org/wiki/Value-stream_mapping]
-* A pipeline that has been broken for longer.
+* A pipeline that has been broken for a longer period of time.
 You often have to deal with a lack of shared knowledge and no DevOps mindset.
 One of the mantras of continuous delivery is: 'if you break it, you fix it'.
 In principle, fixing the pipeline comes first.
 * A lot of time is spent on the pipeline.
-Although, like all infrastructure matters, time must be spent, it is also necessary to consider what they are worth for these matters.
+Although, like all infrastructure matters, time must be spent, it is also necessary to consider what it is worth to you.
 Sometimes we are optimizing with regard to continuous delivery, while an end user will never see that millisecond gain in the automatic tests in the application.
-In fact, we do not spend all the time we invest in this sub-optimization on improving the user experience!
-In order to optimize the right things, a value stream mapping can also offer the solution here.
+In fact, all the time we invest in this sub-optimization we are not spending on improving the user experience!
+In order to optimize the right things, a value stream mapping can also offer a proper starting point here.
 * No visibility / dashboards and alerts.
 The essence of continuous integration is fast feedback.
-The pipeline works in such a way that when something is wrong, we know immediately.
+The pipeline works in such a way that whenever something is wrong, we will know immediately.
 After all, the pipeline is failing.
 You should therefore be able to see this at all times by means of dashboards and alerting.
 * …

 ![Value stream mapping]({{ site.baseurl }}/assets/images/pipelines/better-faster-vsm.png)